Zsailer/website-hugo/content/post/Reproducible Electronic Notebooks.md

 # The Jupyter Notebook

-The practice of reproducible/open science makes every step of the scientific process for particular publication easily accessible, repeatable, and open for discussion.
+The practice of reproducible/open science makes every step of your scientific research easily accessible, repeatable, and open for discussion.
 This implies that the procedure, the raw data, the processing code, and the plot-generating code are freely available, commented for understanding, and polished for sanity.
 Anyone interested in reviewing your material should easily follow your pipeline and be able to reproduce your output.

 This sounds like a ton of overhead work.
 Most of the time, the analysis of data is a bit half-hazard.
 We do a quick hack to plot results ASAP, so we can begin thinking about our interpretations and publication.
 We certainly do not want anyone else to see that ugly script we wrote in R to parse some files.
 And, we definitely do not want them to try and use it!

-And, we do not have the time to go back and clean up all these files and scripts we used for that one paper three years ago.
-Its not laziness; its trully the lack of time.
+We do not have the time to go back and clean up all these files and scripts we used for that one paper three years ago.
+Its not laziness; its truly the lack of time.
 We need a solution that will help us practice reproducibility on the fly; a tool where we can still hack, but others can still follow along.

 The Jupyter Notebook project (previously called IPython) provides an impressive solution.
 The Jupyter Notebook is stable, language agnostic electronic notebook.
 There have been a few attempts at creating an electronic notebook in recent years, none stand up the IPython Community.
 [Try it out for yourself!](https://try.jupyter.org)

-## How does an electronic notebook need?
+## What would an electronic notebook need to have for me?

-This section compiles a list of things that are necessary for an electronic notebook to be helpful.
+This section compiles a list of things that I believe are necessary for an electronic notebook to be useful.

-1. Low costs for a lab
+1. Low costs for a full lab to use
-2. Run code within notebook (but what language?)
+2. Run code within the notebook document (but what language?)
-3. Word processor or Mark-up text for publications or notes.
+3. Word processor or Mark-up text for creating a narrative between the data/analysis,
-4. Equations in the text.
+4. Equations must be easily inserted in the text.
 (After all, this is a science notebook.)
-5. Plots in the notebook, below the code that generated it?
+5. Plots displayed inline with the notebook, below the code that generated it?
 6. Easy to use
 7. Conversion to blogs, PDF, slides, etc.
 8. Easy to share with anyone